Thriving In The Extreme, 2018

 Life at the Edges, Science gallery Dublin

 Thriving in the Extreme is an academic conference which brings together a group of extremophiles to discuss the extreme physiological characteristics and environments they inhabit.
-The extremophiles presenting include a wary, xenophobic Yeti crab, and a millennial Pompeii worm from a cluster of hydrothermal vents in the depths of the Pacific Ocean; a very tired, ancient Endolith who resides inside a layer of limestone in the Dry Valley of Antartica; a voraciously academic radiation resistant bacteria, the Deinococcus Radiodurans, and the chair of the conference, a NASA enthusiast Tardigrade.
+The extremophiles presenting include a wary, xenophobic Yeti crab, and a millennial Pompeii worm, from a cluster of hydrothermal vents in the depths of the Pacific Ocean; a very tired, ancient Endolith who resides inside a layer of limestone in the Dry Valley of Antartica; the Deinococcus Radiodurans, a voraciously academic radiation resistant bacteria, and the chair of the conference, a NASA enthusiast Tardigrade.
 The conference has been organised for the benefit of the human species who are researching methods for surviving on Earth in the face of climate change in Age of the Anthropocene.